Florida State University

 The Verdict: The Investment Pays Off

-Key strengths include strong earnings premium over high school graduates, a 85.6% graduation rate, manageable debt relative to earnings.
-However, the data also shows concerning loan repayment rates.
+What it has going for it: a strong earnings premium over high school graduates, its 85.6% graduation rate, manageable debt relative to earnings.
+What to keep an eye on: concerning loan repayment rates.

-Median debt of $18,000 is very manageable against $61,675 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $18,000 owed against $61,675 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links